kyliebalotin/Coursera-Case-Study---Bellabeat/README.md

 - All of these results do not change when the survey population is filtered to only female-identifying participants.

 Based off this information, I then looked into how the Fitbit users from the FitBit Fitness Tracking dataset were using their devices:
 - Every participant was tracking their steps and activity times and distances.
-About 75% of participants were tracking their sleep, and about 50% of participants were tracking their heart rate.
+Over 75% of participants were tracking their sleep, and less than 50% of participants were tracking their heart rate.

 | Data Set | March-April | April-May | Percent Tracking |
 | :--------: | :-----------: | :---------: | :----------------: |